 Speaker: Roseanne Field, Head of Testing & Environments - Vitality Health

 Continuous integration and continuous delivery (CI/CD) is now possible but not necessarily easy.
-Our keynote speaker, Roseanne Field, from leading wellness provider Vitality Health, will discuss its journey from manual to automated testing.
-This will include the hurdles and challenges that had to be overcome in order to increase the speed to market.
-With a typical ecosystem compared to other similar companies, Roseanne will discuss how Vitality are now working on embedding containerization for microservices in the CI/CD process to set themselves apart.
+Our keynote speaker, Roseanne Field, from leading insurer Vitality Health, will discuss her firm's journey from manual to automated testing, incluing the challenges that had to be overcome to increase speed to market.
+Roseanne will discuss how Vitality is planning to differentiate itself technologically from its peers with a focus on embedding containerization for microservices in the CI/CD process.

 Speaker: Robin Allport, Application Architect - Comparethemarket

-With three million active monthly users, Comparethemarket is one of the top UK price comparison sites.
-Robin will describe how his team connects its testing toolbox to performance dashboards used by various Engineering departments, and how that information is used to tune performance for both customers and Comparethemarket.
-The next step: how to tie performance metrics to technical financial data in order to derive the detailed costs and benefits from changes in the CI process.
-For example: How does it test to ensure website improvements don't lead to lost business because of increased connection times?
+With three million active monthly users, Comparethemarket is one of the leading UK price comparison sites.
+Robin will describe how his team connects its testing toolbox to performance dashboards used by different engineering departments, and how that information is used to tune performance by Comparethemarket to improve end-user performance.
+The next step is how to tie those performance metrics to financial metrics to derive detailed costs and benefits occurring to changes in the CI process, including how to minimise the cost of any lost business incurred during website improvements.

 Vetrivel Dev, Software Engineering Manager - Big Data & ML - BT